saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/apl.md

 ### EnvAPL

-For very simple, static & single-tenant applications, you may want to set everything once, usually in env variables, and leave it.
+For static & single-tenant applications, you may want to set everything once, usually in env variables, and leave it.

-There is a simple APL for this use case: `EnvAPL`.
+There is an APL for this use case: `EnvAPL`.

 > **Warning**
 > Using this APL is highly discouraged in any production environment.